-Structured adjustable-rate mortgage loans ("SARM loans") bear interest at rates that change periodically in response to changes in an index.
+Each mortgage loan in the pool is a structured adjustable-rate mortgage loan ("SARM loans") that bears interest at rates that change periodically in response to changes in an index.
 Some indices respond more quickly to changes in market interest rates than do other indices.
 All of the SARM loans in the pool have the same index and adjust with the same frequency.
 As a result, a change in the index value will not necessarily cause an immediate change in the pool accrual rate.
 The SARM loans in the pool, however, may vary with respect to their mortgage margins and the dates of their interest rate changes.
 As a consequence, SARM loans in the pool may have different interest rates.
 If the interest rates on SARM loans in the pool change less frequently than the index value, changes in the effective yield on the certificates will lag behind changes in the index.